 Construction activities cannot produce noise levels of 70 decibels or above between the hours of 10 p.m. and 6 a.m.
 Twenty-four-hour noise and vibration monitors post information to the project website, and a 24-hour hotline (1-855-892-7434) is available to report excessive noise.
 Equipment noise levels are limited and levels verified by Thruway environmental engineers.

 Twenty-four-hour air quality monitors are located throughout the construction area with real-time results posted on our website.
 The contractor is required to use the most stringent (EPA ‘Tier 3’) dust and diesel particulate filters on its construction equipment.

-The New NY Bridge project maintains two community outreach centers near the project site.
-Located in downtown Tarrytown and Nyack, and open seven days a week, the centers provide a window into the largest active bridge and highway project in the nation.
 If you are interested in seeing the construction progress firsthand, you can visit the Westchester viewing platform at Tarrytown’s Scenic Hudson RiverWalk Park or the Rockland viewing platform at Memorial Park.
 The project’s day-by-day progress can also be tracked from the comfort of home, thanks to online construction cameras situated at various vantage points on and around the project site.